-Sarasota County enter into a dialogue regarding how the Cities and County could proactively address the issues of annexation (e.g. regional growth management, revenue shifts affecting committed and planned infrastructure and potential duplication of public facilities and services).
+After the Venice agreement was signed, dialogue regarding how the Cities and County could proactively address the issues of annexation (e.g. regional growth management, revenue shifts affecting committed and planned infrastructure and potential duplication of public facilities and services).
 The Cities and Sarasota subsequently agreed to a six-month moratorium on the acceptance and processing of any annexation applications and the resultant comprehensive plan amendments.
 The parties further agreed to actively participate in a facilitated discussion to establish, adopt and implement a Joint Planning Agreement and Interlocal Service Boundary Agreement (JPA/ISBA) that would address cross-jurisdictional impacts on infrastructure, land use, capital improvements, timing of development and other issues of regional concern between the Cities and County.